Harshak-1744/Codedamn-Front-End/HTML/JS/questions.md

-## Project Idea: Online Bookstore Order Process
+## Project - 8: Online Bookstore Order Process
     Create a simple simulated order process for an online bookstore.
 The user can place an order for a book, then the system checks if the book is in stock, processes the payment, and finally confirms the order.

 ### Project Outline: